charleswagner/leadershipbutton/.specpilot/workspace/notepad.md

 2. extract specpilot as open souece
 3. probe it woeks with rekindle bootstrap
-4. ise old rekindle as rederence and olan out nee rekindsl
+4. ise old rekindle as rederence and olan out nee rekindsl while wfieing rekindle document how to readite a messy coacbase with spec deiven developement

 ## 💡 Ideas